saeed1262/saeed1262.github.io/_posts/2025-08-24-spatial-hashing-collision.md

 This pattern scales well and is a staple in physics, AI sensing, particle systems, and effects.
 In production, you may switch to a quadtree, BVH, or clustered grids for heterogeneous sizes, but a uniform hash is hard to beat for simplicity and speed.

+## How the Demo Works

+- Integrate motion: update positions with simple Euler and wall bounces.
+- Build grid: for each circle, insert its covered cells into a `Map` keyed by integer cell coords.
+- Emit candidates: iterate each occupied cell and its neighbors; enforce `i < j` to avoid duplicates.
+- Narrow‑phase: circle‑circle distance test for each candidate pair; mark colliding objects.
+- Visualize: draw the grid (optional), candidate lines (optional), and circles with collision tint.
+- HUD: report algorithm, object count, cell size, candidate pair count, precise check count, and FPS.

+The implementation is in `assets/js/spatial-hash.js`.
+The grid uses string keys like `"gx,gy"` and a small set to deduplicate pairs across neighboring cells.
+Everything is rebuilt per frame to reflect motion—simple and cache‑friendly in JS.

+## Experiments To Try

+- Double `Objects` while in `Naïve` and watch checks explode; switch to `Spatial Hash` to see the difference.
+- Sweep `Cell Size` from too small → optimal → too large and note how `Broad‑phase Pairs` changes.
+- Turn on `Candidates`, then toggle algorithms to see how local the lines become with hashing.
+- Max out `Speed` and observe missed cases when using too few substeps—then lower speed or slightly inflate AABBs in the broad‑phase.

 ### Naïve vs. Hashing: Mental Model